-Other studies have found that endometrial scratching or injury similarly might improve the odds of conception during cycles of injectable fertility medications and when unexplained infertility is diagnosed.
+Other studies have found that endometrial scratching or injury similarly might improve the odds of conception during ovulation induction cycles using injectable fertility medications when unexplained infertility has been diagnosed.

 No adverse effects or differences in pregnancy loss rates or multiple pregnancy rates were noted.